Individual, Couples, & Family Therapy

 Modalities I use include Narrative, Solution-Focused, Mindfulness-based, ACT, CBT.
 I specialize in Gender Identity, LGBTQAI+.

 Megan Petrucelli, LMFT

-As a Marriage and Family Therapist, Megan works with individuals, families and couples to support self-empowerment and belonging.
-She acts as a facilitator, working collaboratively with clients to help them create the life and community they value most.
+As a Marriage and Family Therapist, Megan works with individuals, families and couples to support self-empowerment and belonging, working from a systemic lens.
+She acts as a facilitator, engaging collaboratively with clients to help them create the life and community they value most.
 Megan strives to honor each individual's unique identity and support the actualization of their greatest self.
-Her practice is founded in social justice and an awareness of systemic/institutional oppression is woven into her work.
+She has experience working with LGBTQI+, BIPOC and immigrant communities and is invested in centering her client's experience and narrative in the work they do together.
+Her practice is founded in social justice and an awareness of systematic/institutional oppression is woven into her work.

-Megan's treatment approach draws from many theories including Just Therapy, Structural Therapy, Filial Therapy, Emotion Focused Therapy (EFT), Cognitive and Dialectical Behavioral Therapy (CBT/DBT), Narrative Therapy, mindfulness practices and play therapy.
-She maintains a strength-based focus and will explore the context of your life, such as family dynamics, attachment style and the impact of traumatic events, in relation to the identified concern.
-Megan encourages open communication and will align the appropriate intervention to individuals and families based on stated needs, feedback and discussion.
+Megan maintains a strength-based focus and will explore the context of your life, such as family dynamics, attachment style and the impact of significant events, in relation to the concerns you are seeking to address.
+Megan encourages open communication and will align the appropriate intervention based on your personal needs, feedback and discussion.

 PWI is paneled with most commercial insurances and can bill out of network benefits.